MicroEJ/docs/PlatformDeveloperGuide/platformQualification.rst

 - In Java, by calling Foundation Library APIs (usually automatically using :ref:`platform_testsuite`).

-MicroEJ provides a set of tools and pre-defined projects aimed at simplifying the steps for validating Foundation Libraries.
+MicroEJ provides a set of tools and pre-defined projects aimed at simplifying the steps for validating Platforms.
 Please refer to https://github.com/MicroEJ/PlatformQualificationTools.

 .. _platform_testsuite: